SnapLogic/documentation/autosync/config-oracle-acct-as-data-source.md

     -   **Database name**: The name of the source database.
 For example, `MyDB`.
     -   **Username**: A username for an account with the correct permissions for AutoSync to load and synchronize data.
     -   **Password**: The password for the account.
 Note that multiple retries with an invalid password can cause your account to be locked.
-    -   **Database specifier type**: the format of the JDBC URL.
+    -   **Database specifier type**: The format of the JDBC URL.
 AutoSync formats the connection parameters into one of the following options.
 Default value: `Service name`

         -   **Service name**: Uses the `jdbc:oracle:thin@//HOST:PORT/DBNAME` format.
         -   **SID**: Uses the `jdbc:oracle:thin@HOST:PORT:DBNAME` format.